When is a Registered Agent Needed in New Mexico?

 A registered agent in New Mexico must be either an individual resident of New Mexico, or a domestic corporation, limited liability company, or partnership having a place of business in New Mexico, or a foreign corporation, limited liability company, or partnership authorized to transact business in New Mexico and having a place of business in New Mexico.
 The entity can’t be its own registered agent.

 The registered agent needs to have a physical street address (often referred to as a registered office or principal office) in the state of New Mexico.
-This can be your home address, the address of a family member, an accountant or attorney, the address of the business, or an Idaho registered agent service.
+This can be your home address, the address of a family member, an accountant or attorney, the address of the business, or a commercial New Mexico registered agent service.
 Any physical address in the state may be used, but PO Boxes and mail drop services are not acceptable since someone has to be available to sign for documents.

-Can I be my own registered agent in New Mexico?
+What does a registered agent do in New Mexico?

-Yes!
-Any individual, owner, member, officer, director, etc., of a business entity that meets the above state requirements, can be a registered agent.
+Any individual, business owner, member, officer, director, etc., of a business entity that meets the state requirements, can be a registered agent in New Mexico.

-Provided one of the members or officers live in Hawaii, it is less expensive to act as your own agent rather than hiring a service.
-While this is the route many businesses take, there are a few reasons to consider hiring a service.
+Provided one of the members or officers lives in New Mexico, it is less expensive to act as your own agent rather than hiring a registered agent service, there are a few reasons to consider hiring a service.

-- Availability – Hawaii requires the registered agent to be available at the principal address during regular business hours.
+Availability – New Mexico requires the registered agent to be available at the principal address during regular business hours.
 The biggest issue with availability, especially if a home address is used, is if the agent goes on vacation or is otherwise away for some period of time and can’t be reached.